 Step inside the beautifully restored Merchant’s House and enter the drama of a Victorian family in crisis.
-The ghosts of the past - the desperate husband, the consoling wife and her accusing sister – are brought to life in a brand new audio-visual presentation in the Victorian Drawing Room.
+The ghosts of the past - the desperate husband, the consoling wife and her accusing sister – are brought to life in a brand new audio-visual presentation.
 Further exploration of this magnificent house will reveal smaller dramas in other rooms while the scene is set for visitors with a new introductory exhibition on the ground floor.

 Top 5 things to do at Jersey Museum and Art Gallery

 1) Go back in time to the 19th century with a visit to the beautifully restored, gas-lit Merchant’s House.

 2) Be sure to check out the latest exhibitions for 2014 which include ‘The Great War’ and Europe’ largest Celtic coin hoard.

 3) Set your holiday in context by watching ‘The Story of Jersey’, an interesting introduction to the Island’s history.